My Child Has Been Diagnosed with Executive Functioning: Now What?

 Most parents used to want to avoid exertion because they want to avoid “riling” up their child but studies now show that exercise is an effective way of building focus, attention and routine in children with any type of executive functioning challenges.

-It goes without saying that kids that are hyperactive or ADHD struggle with getting a good night of rest.
-Whether restlessness or medication woes, setting up a nightly sleep and bedtime routine will help tell the body it’s time to head to bed.
+It goes without saying that kids that are hyperactive or ADD struggle with getting a good night of rest.
+Whether restlessness or medication woes are to blame, setting up a nightly sleep and bedtime routine will help tell the body it’s time to head to bed.

 Kids that struggle with executive functioning and ADHD also regularly combat spikes in mood and irritability.
-Because they often have a difficult time regulating mood, it is extremely helpful to stay away from certain foods that can spike or affect mood like sugar.
+Because they often have a difficult time regulating mood, it is extremely helpful to stay away from those foods that can spike and dip mood like sugar.
 To read more about our recommendations for foods that improve mood, click here.

 If you are worried about what you child or teen might do with all this structure, its really important to remember that the initial challenges that erupt around setting routines, rules and structure will actually dissipate as the routine becomes common place!

 If you would like more information on boundary setting, goal setting and routine building, feel free to reach out to our staff about webinars and other materials we offer to parents in addition to scheduling consultations.